epics-extensions/EPNix/docs/glossary.md

   used between EPICS servers (i.e. IOCs) and EPICS clients
   (i.e. HMI monitoring tools, archiving softwares, alarms systems, etc).
-  It is mostly used to share PVs information across a network (like CA).
-  But it also encompasses a structured data encoding referred to as PV Data.
+  It is mostly used to share PVs information across a network (like CA), but it also encompasses a structured data encoding referred to as PV Data.

   :::{seealso}